Skip to main content

 Eargo SE: The mid-range invisible model

-The Eargo SE (Signature Essentials) CIC rechargeable hearing aid is the brand’s mid-range option, at a price midway between the Link and the Eargo 8.
-Like the higher-end model, the SE has a discreet design, on-the-go charging, app control, and four listening presets.
+The Eargo SE (Signature Essentials) CIC rechargeable hearing aid is the brand’s mid-range option.
+Like the Eargo 8, the SE has a discreet design, on-the-go charging, app control, and four listening presets.
 These features make it a good value for a CIC hearing aid.

 Eargo SE